 As of March 2014 a new charity of the month (Sport Relief 2014) was being shown, but Gus’s JustGiving profile (which showed all the donations to charity since the site was set up in 2009) did not have a page for it and there were still no donations to Ataxia UK which was nominated as the charity of the month before the site changed hands in November.

 Fast forward to 2015 and Gus has been given the boot and replaced by Charlie the Charity Chimp.
 Charlie does seem to make occasional donations to charities but these amount to under £200 a month and there still remains the question of donations to Ataxia UK that were advertised but apparently not (or not yet, at least) made.
 Charlie did eventually donate £140 to Sport Relief in April 2014.
 As of Spring 2016 the charity of the month is shown as Great Ormond Street Hospital but there does not seem to be an associated JustGiving page and the accompanying graphic is for a different charity (from the previous year).

 Give Back Bingo, a Stride Gaming/Daub Alderney charity bingo site launched at the end of 2016, promises to give all profits to the charity of the month with a minimum donation of £500.
-Again, this was supposed to happen via an associated Just Giving page but this does not seem to have been set up and a message on the community section of Give Back Bingo provides the only indication of the first month’s donation.
+Again, this was supposed to happen via an associated Just Giving page but this was not set up in time for the first month’s donation.